trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 | `limit_req` | in combination with a `limit_conn_zone` sets the shared memory zone and the maximum burst size of requests |
 | `limit_conn` | in combination with a `limit_req_zone` sets the shared memory zone and the maximum allowed number of (simultaneous) connections to the server per a client IP |

+  > You can enablee the dry run mode with `limit_req_dry_run on;`.
+In this mode, requests processing rate is not limited, however, in the shared memory zone, the number of excessive requests is accounted as usual.

 Keys are used to store the state of each IP address and how often it has accessed a limited object.
 This information are stored in shared memory available from all NGINX worker processes.

 Both keys also provides response status parameters indicating too many requests or connections with specific http code (default **503**).